Dieter Wang, PhD

 Environmental, Social and Governance (ESG) investing has finally struck a chord with mainstream finance.
 With billions of dollars under sustainable management, ESG is no longer a niche topic but is becoming ordre du jour in the investment world.
 The scores, however, are not a one-fit-all solution for sustainability, especially on the country level.
 As part of the long-term finance team, I look at the ESG scores and use statistical methods to examine how they relate to national income, natural wealth or credit ratings.

 Credit Worthy: ESG Factors in Sovereign Credit Ratings (2022) with E. Gratcheva, A. Skarnulis, B. Gurhy, F. Stewart.
 World Bank.
+Full report

 A New Dawn: Rethinking Sovereign ESG (2021) with E. Gratcheva, B. Gurhy, T. Emery, L. Oganes, J. K. Linzie, L. Harvey, K. Marney, J. Murray, and R. Rink.
 World Bank and J.P.
 Morgan.
+Full report Abridged version Headline messages WB Blog

 Demystifying Sovereign ESG (2021) with E. Gratcheva, T. Emery.
 World Bank.
+Full report WB Blog

 Food Insecurity